suve/awful/README.md

 To compile, you are going to need Free Pascal Compiler 2.6.2 or newer.
 _awful_ does not use any additional libraries and should successfully compile using just what's bundled with the compiler.

 To build, just run make.
-I add `make clean` there because FPC sometimes crashes when it tries to recompile a file that is identical source-wise, but just has different compiler symbols defined at time of build.
+I add `make clean` there because the code uses quite a lot of conditional compiling based on whether making a normal/cgi release, and FPC does not really recognize a file needs to be recompiled because the compile-time symbols have changed.
 ```
 cd awful
 make